 Configuring BDS for on-premise deployment provides an outline of the configuration process for on-premise deployment of the Billing Data Server (BDS).
 The first step for configuration of BDS is to configure the relevant paths in the gvars.py file, located in the ~/cloudbilling-prem.local/etc/ directory.

-The file contains examples and useful defaults.
-The following variables must be modified during the initial installation:
+The following variables should be modified during the initial installation:

-Passwords (and s3 keys) that need provisioning in later sections must be provisioned in encrypted form.
+You must provision in encrypted form the passwords (and S3 keys) that need provisioning in later sections.
 Template file provisioning must not contain passwords in plain-text format.
 To obtain encrypted passwords, run the admin utility with the encrypt command: brsctl.py encrypt

 The admin utility prompts you for password and prints out the encrypted password.
 Copy and paste it into the corresponding entry or record it in the template.

 After configuring relevant paths, you must provision the Global settings.